shahzad52/starting-with-python/README.md

 ## classes
 we are going to implement four pillars of oop
-1. abstraction
+### 1. abstraction
+Abstraction is about hiding complex implementation details and showing only the necessary features of an object.
-2. inheritance
+### 2. inheritance
+Inheritance allows a class (child) to inherit attributes and methods from another class (parent).
-3. polymorphism
+### 3. polymorphism
+Polymorphism means the ability to take multiple forms.
+It allows the same interface to be used for different data types.
-4. encapsulation
+### 4. encapsulation
+Encapsulation is about bundling data (attributes) and methods that operate on the data within one class and restricting direct access to some of the object's components